CONVERGENT argumentation

-Convergence is a basic mode of organization of complex discourse supporting a conclusion, S. Convergent, Linked, Serial.
+Convergence is a basic mode of organization of complex discourse to support a conclusion, S. Convergent, Linked, Serial.

 Two or more arguments are convergent when they independently support the same conclusion.
-The arguments are said to be convergent or co-oriented, and the argumentation is called convergent or multiple.
+The arguments are said to be co-oriented, and the argumentation is said to be convergent or multiple.

-In the above diagram, each argument is represented as a whole.
+The above diagram shows each argument is represented as a whole.
 The following diagram spells out the transition laws according to Toulmin’s proposal, S. Layout; compare with linked argumentation:

 As well as pro-arguments, counter-arguments can converge to refute a claim.
 S. Script.

-This open structure defines the argumentative net, as opposed to the demonstrative chain.
-In the demonstrative chain, each step is necessary and sufficient; if one step is invalid, the constituent parts, and, in turn, the whole construction collapses.
-In the case of the argumentative net, if one link in the mesh breaks, the net can still be used to catch fish, at least the biggest ones.
+This open structure defines the argumentative network, in contrast to the demonstrative chain.
+In the demonstrative chain, each step is necessary and sufficient; if one step is invalid, the whole construction collapses.
+In the case of the argumentative net, if one link in the mesh is broken, the net can still be used to catch fish, at least the biggest ones.

 In a convergent argumentation, the organization of the sequence of arguments is relevant.
-If the arguments are of a very different strength, a weak argument alongside a strong argument risks damaging the whole argumentation, especially if this argument ends the enumeration:
+If the arguments are of a very different strengths, a ridiculous or a weak argument next to a strong one risks damaging the whole argumentation, especially if thatargument ends the enumeration:

 He’s a great hunter, he killed two deer, three wild boars and a rabbit.

-In classical rhetoric, the theory of discourse general organization (Lat. dispositio) discussed the supposed different persuasive effects of the various possible textual arrangements of converging arguments of different strength, S. Rhetoric.
+In classical rhetoric, the theory of the general organization of discourse (Lat. dispositio) discussed the supposedly different persuasive effects of the various possible textual arrangements of converging arguments of different strength, S. Rhetoric.

 Convergent arguments can be merely listed (paratactic disposition):